nexr/ceph/doc/mgr/telemetry.rst

 developers to help understand how Ceph is used and what problems users may be experiencing.

+This data is visualized on `public dashboards <https://telemetry-public.ceph.com/>`_ that allow the community to quickly see summary statistics on how many clusters are reporting, their total capacity and OSD count, and version distribution trends.

 Channels
 --------

-The telemetry report is broken down into several "channels," each with a different type of information.
+The telemetry report is broken down into several "channels", each with a different type of information.
 Assuming telemetry has been enabled, individual channels can be turned on and off.
 (If telemetry is off, the per-channel setting has no effect.)